shingaridavesh/memoryandarchitecture/docs/DDR_Features/Loopback.md

 All these factors underscore the importance of Loopback.
 Loopback is needed to characterize the Receiuver without limitation and complexities of traditional validation methods.

 **How does Loopback work?**<br>
-To support Loopback, DDR5 provides 2 single ended pins:
+To support Loopback, DDR5 provides 2 single ended pins:<br>
 1. LBDQS - Loopback Strobe<br>
 2. LBDQ - Loopback Data<br>